odoo/documentation/content/developer/tutorials/getting_started/03_newapp.rst

       :align: center
       :alt: The new module appears in the list

-The first step of module creation is to create a new directory.
-To ease the development, we suggest you first create the directory ``/home/$USER/src/custom``.
-In this directory we add another directory ``estate``, which is our module.
+The first step of module creation is to create its directory.
+In the `technical-training-sandbox` directory, add a new directory :file:`estate`.

 A module must contain at least 2 files: the ``__manifest__.py`` file and a ``__init__.py`` file.
 The ``__init__.py`` file can remain empty for now and we'll come back to it in the next chapter.